Indios de Mayagüez: The historic 1977–1978 team

+For the 1984-85 season, Mayagüez was eliminated by the Metros despite assembling a competitive team that became known for its speed in the bags.
+In 1985-86, Wally Joyner won the league triple crown while playing for Mayagüez.
+Muratti' s career with the Indios earned him and induction into that municipality's Hall of Fame in 1986 and the team's Medalla Alfonso Váldes.
+In 1987-88, Mayagüez experienced a complicated route to the finals, where they bested the Cangrejeros by making a comeback after being down 2:3 in the series.
+After losing their first game to Caracas, Mayagüez failed to win the Caribbean Series, despite defeating the eventual champions Leones del Escogido.
+Parallel to this, Alfonso Valdez died at Puerto Rico and a moment of silence for him and former player Francisco Vélez was held before the Indios' win over Tijuana that allowed them to compile a 3-3 record that gave them the second place.
+Managed by Nick Leyva, Mayagüez contested the 1985-86 finals against the Metros, winning the title as visitors.
+At the Caribbean Series, the Indios entered the four date tied with a 2-2 record with the other three teams, but ultimately lost a decisive game to Mexicali.

+The Indios under Gomez ownership went on to win two more championships (87–88, 88-89) for a total of five during his tenure.

 The Luis Iván Méndez era

 In 1989 Gomez sold the team to Luis Iván Méndez, a former commentator for the team's radio broadcasts.
 This was a controversial move, since Méndez's extreme passion for the team was viewed with skepticism by some local fans, who considered him to be brash, arrogant, and motivated chiefly by money.
 As a broadcaster, Méndez had been a devil's advocate during the team's lean years, providing much necessary feedback to improve its lineup, but his comments were rather blunt at times, something that alienated team fans (he was even confrontational with a few of them).
 The fact that Méndez was the first non-native of the city to own the team (Méndez was a native of nearby San Sebastián, Puerto Rico) did not help.
 Some fans even suspected Méndez of wanting to move the team to his hometown, which had a successful AA League franchise.

 Objectively, though, Méndez not only attempted to raise fan support to a near-religious status, but was also responsible for five championships and three runner-up spots.
 He was responsible for establishing or endorsing many team rituals, changing the team's colors to burgundy and gold, and even demanding that the Indios wear their own uniform (and not wear one with the name "Puerto Rico") when going to the Caribbean World Series.
 Many fans decided to have a love-hate relationship with Méndez, praising his business smarts and baseball acumen while hating him personally.